 What do you give someone who has everything?
 In 1957, Marjorie Post’s closest friends solved this problem with a joyous English garden path affectionately called the Friendship Walk.

-Beginning at the Rose Garden and meandering to a crest overlooking Rock Creek Park, this secluded path is flanked by boxwood, rhododendrons, and azaleas.
-Shaded by magnolia, white pine, and American Holly trees, the path ends at the Four Seasons Overlook.
+Beginning at the rose garden and ending with the circular Four Seasons Overlook, this secluded path is flanked by boxwood, rhododendrons, and azaleas.
+The overlook is shaded by magnolia, Crape myrtle, white pine, and American Holly trees.